JasonLocklin/Dissertation/Prisms/Results.md

 As a group, SWM performance does statistically improve when a one-sided test is used (presuming prisms would not decrease performance, $t(4)=2.67$, $\text{p} < 0.05$).
-When consulting figure \ref{fig_SWM}, it becomes obvious, however, that there is not a consistently large improvement across all patients, and even those who did improve did not demonstrate performance in the range expected from healthy individuals (figure \ref{fig_SWM}).
-All four patients showing clinical signs of neglect still showed large deficits post-prisms, compared with the performance of non-neglecting right brain damaged patients previously examined on this test (z-scores between 3.4 and 7.2).
+When consulting figure \ref{fig_SWM}, it becomes obvious, however, that the change is small relative to the size of the deficit.
+All four patients showing clinical signs of neglect at time of testing still demonstrated large deficits post-prisms, compared with the performance of non-neglecting right brain damaged patients previously examined on this test (z-scores between 3.4 and 7.2).
 When compared with performance of the more variable, right-brain damaged population (the lighter region in figure \ref{fig_SWM}), Patient 171 does